ilirosmanaj/detect_kermit/README.md

 and that can be found [here](https://github.com/datitran/raccoon_dataset).
 The answer from stackoverflow and this guy have used basically the same structure/steps.

+# NOTE: Whatever is written below may become obselete with the use of imageai library

 ## General steps: